siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/scan.cc:prefix_sum}

 As in the case of reductions, the neutral element has to be given explicitly.
 Also, a transformation function can be passed as additional argument to `Scan`.
 The elements of the input range are then transformed before given to the prefix operation.

+### <a name="sec_algorithms_heterogeneous_systems"></a>Heterogeneous Systems

+All of the above algorithms can be used on heterogeneous systems as well.
+Instead of functions, functors or lambdas the algoritm functions accept MTAPI job handles that implement the intended functionality.
+The action functions will be given structures containing the arguments and results according to the signatures used above.
+For the sake of simplicity, CPU actions are used to simulate a heterogeneous system.
+The CPU actions are functions that use the following signature:

+    void Action(
+      const void* args,
+      mtapi_size_t args_size,
+      void* result_buffer,
+      mtapi_size_t result_buffer_size,
+      const void* node_local_data,
+      mtapi_size_t node_local_data_size,
+      mtapi_task_context_t* task_context
+      );

+A node handle is retrieved and used by all the following examples like this:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:get_node}

+#### Invoke

+First `Invoke` is used to start two jobs in parallel.
+Two action functions `InvokeA` and `InvokeB` are defined that have no parameters and just increment a global value (`a` and `b`):

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:invoke_action}

+The actions are associated with the job ids `JOB_A` and `JOB_B`.
+The job handles are retrieved:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:invoke_jobs}

+After that, the jobs can be started:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:invoke_call}

+The global variables `a` and `b` are now both set to `1`.

+#### Sorting

+To use `QuickSort` we need a comparison function.
+An action function `DescendingCompare` is defined that has two arguments of type `int` and one result of type `bool`.
+Since the function signature is fixed, the arguments are packed into a struct:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_input_int_int}

+The same holds for the result:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_output_bool}

+`args` needs to be cast to `InT` and `result_buffer` to `OutT`:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:cast_parameters}

+Now, the arguments can be accessed and compared and then the result can be written:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_action_body}

+`DescendingCompare` is associated with the job id `JOB_COMPARE` and the job handle can be retrieved:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_job}

+Then, a vector with `int`s to sort is prepared

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_data}

+Finally `QuickSort` is called

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:sort_call}

+and the `int`s in the vector are now in descending order.

+#### Counting

+In `CountIf` a predicate can be supplied and is implemented in the action function `CheckZero` that has one argument of type `int` and one result of type `bool`.
+The arguments are packed into a struct:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_input_int}

+The result struct is the same as in the sorting example.
+Again `args` and `result_buffer` need to be cast to `InT` and `OutT`.
+Then the body of `CheckZero` is simply:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_action_body}

+After retrieving the job handle

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_job}

+a vector with `int`s to count (if they are zero) is prepared

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_data}

+Finally `CountIf` is called

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_call}

+and the numer of zeros in the vector is returned.

+#### Foreach Loops

+`ForEach` accepts functions receiving a reference from an iterator to work on the referenced object.
+An action function `Double` is implemented to double the given value.
+It has one argument of type `int` and one result of type `int`.
+The argument struct is thus the same as in the counting example.
+The result resides in a struct containing one `int`:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_output_int}

+`args` and `result_buffer` need to be cast to `InT` and `OutT` once more.
+The body of `Double` is the:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:double_action_body}

+After retrieving the job handle

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:foreach_job}

+a vector with `int`s to double is filled and `ForEach` is called

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:foreach_call}

+#### Reductions and Prefix Computations

+`Reduce` and `Scan` use a reduction and a transformation function.
+The reduction function has two arguments and a result that all have the same type.
+The transformation function has one argument and one result with potentially different types.
+In this case they all are of type `int`.
+The `Double` action and `JOB_DOUBLE` from the `ForEach` example is reused as the transformation function and a new `Add` action is implemented to facilitate the reduction.
+After casting the parameters from the signature the body of `Add` is:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:add_action_body}

+The job handles are retrieved

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:reduce_jobs}

+and a vector with `int`s to reduce or scan is prepared:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:reduce_data}

+The reduction can then be achieved using:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:reduce_call}

+and the prefix sum is computed using:

+    \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:scan_call}

 ## <a name="cha_dataflow"></a>Dataflow